Alec Baldwin says he's confident he's not at fault in 'Rust' shooting

 Well-prepared and on-message

-While insisting he didn't want to sound like a victim, Baldwin did note that he's struggled with the public criticism sparked by the accident, marveling that former president Donald Trump weighed in to accuse him of purposefully shooting Hutchins, calling it "surreal."
+While insisting he didn't want to sound like a victim, Baldwin did note that he has struggled with the public criticism sparked by the accident, marveling that former President Donald Trump weighed in to accuse him of purposefully shooting Hutchins, calling it "surreal."
 Saying the accident was the worst thing that ever happened in his life, the actor added that he dreams about the shooting "constantly" and isn't sleeping.

-But when Stephanopoulos asked if his acting career was over, Baldwin said he wasn't sure, adding he's scheduled to start production on a new film in January.
+But when Stephanopoulos asked whether his acting career was over, Baldwin said he wasn't sure but added he's scheduled to start production on a new film in January.

 It is tough to know how much this interview contributed to public understanding of the accident, beyond fortifying Baldwin's contention that he is not substantially at fault.